World stocks hold nerve after May's Brexit defeat, pound steady

 Investors “are mainly focused on the outcome of the U.S.-China trade negotiations, but it may take more than a month before it will become clear”, said Ayako Sera, market strategist at Sumitomo Mitsui Trust Bank in Tokyo.

-The dollar was buoyant, gaining 0.1 percent against a basket of six major currencies .DXY to 95.921, and climbing 0.2 percent against the yen at 108.58 yen JPY=.
+The dollar was buoyant, gaining 0.1 percent against a basket of six major currencies to 95.921, and climbing 0.2 percent against the yen at 108.58 yen.

-The euro EUR= slipped 0.4 percent against the dollar to 1.1280.
+The euro slipped 0.4 percent against the dollar to 1.1280.
 The single currency has lost nearly 1.5 percent from a 12-week high hit on Jan.
 10.

-In sovereign debt markets, British government bonds underperformed versus German peers in early trade, with March gilt futures FLGcv1 opening 30 ticks lower at 122.90, lagging German Bund futures FGBLc1 by around 10 ticks.
+In sovereign debt markets, British government bonds underperformed versus German peers in early trade, with March gilt futures opening 30 ticks lower at 122.90, lagging German Bund futures by around 10 ticks.

-Long-term U.S. Treasury yields US10YT=RR dropped to an 11-month low of 2.543 percent at the start of January but have since bounced back above 2.70 percent.
+Long-term U.S. Treasury yields dropped to an 11-month low of 2.543 percent at the start of January but have since bounced back above 2.70 percent.

 Oil prices slid into the red after climbing about 3 percent in the previous session on expectations that OPEC-led supply cuts will tighten markets despite signs of a global economic slowdown.

-Brent crude oil futures LCOc1 were at $60.34 per barrel by late morning, down 0.5 percent from their last close.
+Brent crude oil futures were at $60.34 per barrel by late morning, down 0.5 percent from their last close.

 Reporting by Tom Wilson; Additional reporting by Josephine Mason in London, and Daniel Leussink and Hideyuki Sano in Tokyo; Editing by Mark Heinrich